ndunn990/rabbitmq_chef_resource/README.md

 # What is Included
   1. Custom Chef resources for RabbitMQ
   2. A few templates that you're welcome to tweak so you can configure RabbitMQ precisely the way you need.
-(TODO)
   3. Some example recipes.
 (TODO)

 # Resources
 ## Bunny_Cluster
    This resource is designed to create a RabbitMQ cluster.
-RabbitMQ clusters need to handled with care, so way in which the    resource handles it is pretty straightfoward, and this is by design.
+RabbitMQ clusters need to be handled with care, so the way in which the resource handles it is pretty straightfoward, and this is by design.
 It accepts a list of node names (with the 'rabbit@' included) and marks the first as the 'master' node to which all other nodes will target to join the cluster, using the RabbitMQ CLI (also known as a *manually joining a cluster*).
    Right now the resource only supports the 'join' action.
 I have some plans to add a 'remove' action.
 RabbitMQ clusters occasionally give me a headache, so I figured I'm probably not completely alone in that and someone out there will appreciate a simple explanation of *how* it's doing this.

 ## Bunny_Policy